 - If you’re using a third-party domain, it needs to be connected correctly.
 To check if there's an issue preventing SSL for your domain, review your DNS records in Squarespace.

-- If you're using a Squarespace Domain, it must point to a Squarespace site.
-If your domain is pointing away from Squarespace, contact your website host about an SSL certificate instead.
+- If you're using a Squarespace domain, it must point to a Squarespace site.
+If your domain or subdomain is pointing away from Squarespace, contact your website host about an SSL certificate instead.

 Choose SSL settings

 If you have more complex security needs, you may need to change other settings.